savana10/Custom-Ad/Readme.md

 Custom Ad
 =========

-This is a demo project for displaying our own advCustertisements in our applications.
+This is a demo project for displaying our own advertisements in application.

 Features:
 - Fetches advertisement from Parse.com